Budapestby VisitCity Guides

 Borkonyha's 200+ Hungarian wine selection transforms dining into educational wine journeys

-Salt - Sustainable Terroir
+Salt - Sustainable and Wild

 Chef in white coat selecting fresh herbs and edible flowers from restaurant garden